el-hult/adventofcode2016/README.md

 I ran `stack build --test --fast --file-watch --exec "aoc2016 <dayNr>"` where `<dayNr>` is the day, to run test suites and my current day.

 You might notice that most days lie in the `old` folder.
 That is because boring long bild times is yuck, and I wanted shorter ones.
 So I did the @taschan way and made a single package for each day.
-Or rather, from day 21 and forward.
+Or rather, from day 20 and forward.
-So in that case, there is a new executable, and `stack build --test --fast --file-watch --exec "day21"`
+So in that case, there is a new executable, and `stack build --test --fast --file-watch --exec "day21"` is the way to go.

 ## Alternative running
 Another way to run the code is with `ghcid`.
 I find it REALLY nice for these small things.